maxbechtold/tante-emmas/src/hints/tasks.md

 * The missing part is input
 * As you learned testrecorder stores the state before and after execution of the recorded method
-* Sometimes a method does not only depend on state in the JVM but state originating from foreign systems, e.g.
+* Sometimes a method does not only depend on state in the JVM but state originating from external systems, e.g.
   * time
   * random
   * reading files (that could have been edited)